hasura/android-sdk/README.md

 ```

 `FileUploadResponse` object in the above response contains the following:
-- file_id: The file id specified during upload
+- file_id: The uniqiue Id of the file that was uploaded.
-- user_id: The id of the user who uploaded the file
+- user_id: The id of the user who uploaded the file.
-- created_at : The time string for when this file was uploaded/created
+- created_at : The time string for when this file was uploaded/created.

 #### Download File